Frontier Centre for Public Policy

 The Frontier Centre for Public Policy (FCPP) is a Canadian public policy think tank founded in 1997 in Winnipeg, Manitoba, Canada.
-Among the positions promoted by the Centre is free-markets and climate change denial.
-They are part of the Atlas Network of neoliberal think tanks.
+The Centre favors free markets and has promoted climate change denial.
+It is part of the Atlas Network of neoliberal think tanks.

 Publications and controversies

 Residential schools

 In September 2018, the Frontier Centre ran a radio ad which asked "are Canadians being told the whole truth" about the Canadian Indian residential school system.
 According to the Canadian Broadcasting Corporation (CBC), the ad stated that the "average stay was less than five years and the vast majority of Aboriginal youth never attended", and that "there is little evidence that abuse that was suffered by a grandparent had any affect on the academic success of the generations that followed".
 CBC quoted a professor who described the Frontier Centre's position as "egregiously wrong" and "knowingly turning its back on the facts."
 Perry Bellegarde of the Assembly of First Nations denounced the ad for downplaying the "overwhelming research and evidence that shows the harmful, negative impacts of residential school".

 The Centre published in 2021 an anthology of 13 articles criticizing editorial, legal and historical defects in the publications of the Truth and Reconciliation Commission of Canada (2015).
 A general theme was that the TRC 500-page Summarypublished firstdoes not reflect even-handedly the 3,000 other pages of the final report (in six volumes.)